-Busses and parent drop-offs will be individually unloaded.
+Buses and parent drop-offs will be individually unloaded.
 Parents should not exit their cars or enter the building.
-Students will be required to wear masks when exiting the bus/cars and use hand sanitizer and undergo temperature checks before entering the building.

-Students are required to take their assigned bus to and from school, and are not permitted to go home on a different school bus.
+Students are required to take their assigned bus to and from school and are not permitted to go home on a different school bus.
 If a student would like to go home with a classmate, written notes from both parents must be given to the office, containing a detailed explanation of transportation.
 The school should be given as much notice as possible to avoid dismissal confusion.
 If a request for alternate transportation arrangements is not received by the office, students will be placed on their regular bus and sent home.